FPGA-Research-Manchester/FABulous/docs/source/FPGA-to-bitstream/Bitstream generation.rst

 ----------

 We have provided two methods for the user to generate bitstreams.
 The first method is done using the CLI provided and the second method which the user calls the script manually.
-The first method is the recommended method for the user to use as it provided all the necessary information to generate the bitstream.
-The second method is provided if the user decided not to work with the FABulous project structure.
+The first method is recommended, as it provides all the necessary information to generate the bitstream.
+The second method is provided for cases where the user has decided not to work with the FABulous project structure.

 Generate bitstream using CLI